apache/fury/docs/guide/java_object_graph_guide.md

   // enable referecne tracking for shared/circular reference.
   // Disable it will have better performance if no duplciate reference.
   .withRefTracking(false)
+  // compress int for smaller size
+  // .withIntCompressed(true)
-  // compress int/long for smaller size
+  // compress long for smaller size
-  // .withNumberCompressed(true)
+  // .withLongCompressed(true)
   .withCompatibleMode(CompatibleMode.SCHEMA_CONSISTENT)
   // enable type forward/backward compatibility
   // disable it for small size and better performance.